brown145/agend/README.md

 1. ✔ remove unused functions
 1. ✔ remove manyToMany.ts functions... move to one of the objects or helper functions helper.object.ts
 1. ✔ review for consistency in function names and arguments (get vs details) / (orgId vs organizationId)
-1. review where in schema we want orgIds (meeting? discussions? tasks?...)
+1. ✔ review where in schema we want orgIds (meeting? discussions? tasks?...)
 1. ✔ cleanup argument names (id vs meetingId)
 1. ✔ do -> throw errors; FE will need to handle these

 # v0.7 cleanup components
-1. avoid useParams or useParamIds in components; pass in from parent page
+1. ~~avoid useParams or useParamIds in components; pass in from parent page~~ no, unless everything is client
-1. avoid data fetching and mutions in comopnents; pass in handlers from parent page
+1. ~~avoid data fetching and mutions in comopnents; pass in handlers from parent page~~ no, maybe in future. nothing in /ui should do this

 # v0.8 UI Pass Basic
 1. fix the worst UI stuff